vinkodlak/rigpro.consulting/src/pages/software/index.md

         job.
 From the current tool string depth to accurate time statistics, any information is readily available.
 Current problems, as well as potential issues, are distributed across the teams.
-No more unnecessary and distracting phone calls to the wireline unit asking such questions as, "What depth is the tool string?".
+No more unnecessary and distracting phone calls to the wireline unit asking questions such as "What depth is the tool string?".
   - image:
       altText: Comunication